igutekunst/ooc/README.rst

         }
         del(list);

-Note that we are leaking a bit of memory here using temporary Int objects.
+Note that we are leaking a bit of memory by using temporary Int objects.

 Next we put the results into a List of Tuple objects for sorting. ::